zyddnys/manga-image-translator/README.md

 #### Manual translation

 Manual translation replaces machine translation with human translators.
-Basic manual translation demo can be found at <http://127.0.0.1:5003/manual>
+Basic manual translation demo can be found at <http://127.0.0.1:5003/manual> when using web mode.

 <details closed>
-<summary>Translation API</summary>
+<summary>API</summary>
 <br>

 Two modes of translation service are provided by the demo: synchronous mode and asynchronous mode.\